Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

-Now we will move toward proving our statement about the existence of covers with ergodic translation flow whose $\phi$-orbits accumulate only on disconnected covers.
-Recall that our theorem dealt with the situation when we have two subgroups $H_1$ and $H_2$ of $G$ which do not act transitively on $\{1,\ldots, d\}$ but which together act transitively.
+Now we will move toward proving Theorem \ref{thm:Reza non-ergodic} about the existence of covers with ergodic translation flow whose $\phi_\beta$-orbits accumulate only on disconnected covers.
+Recall that this theorem dealt with the situation when we have two subgroups $H_1$ and $H_2$ of $G$ which do not act transitively on $\{1,\ldots, d\}$ but which together act transitively.